Galatians 3:4

 Did you suffer so many things in vain—if indeed it was in vain?

-Did you suffer so many things in vain-- if indeed it was in vain?
+Did you suffer so many things in vain, if indeed also in vain?

 Have ye suffered so many things in vain? if it be yet in vain.